prefix-dev/pixi/docs/features/pixi_global_manifest.md

 The next iteration of this feature should fulfill the following needs:

 - Shareable global environments.
-- Allow managing complex environments with multiple packages as dependencies
+- Managing complex environments with multiple packages as dependencies
 - Flexible exposure of binaries

 ## Design Considerations

 There are a few things we wanted to keep in mind in the design:

-1. **User-friendliness**: Pixi is a user focussed tool that goes beyond developers.
+1. **User-friendliness**: Pixi is a user focused tool that goes beyond developers.
 The feature should have good error reporting and helpful documentation from the start.
-2. **Keep it simple**: The CLI should be all you need to interact with the global environments.
+2. **Keep it simple**: The CLI should be all you strictly need to interact with global environments.
-3. **Unsurprising**: Simple commands should still behave similar to traditional package managers.
+3. **Unsurprising**: Simple commands should behave similar to traditional package managers.
 4. **Human Readable**: Any file created by this feature should be human-readable and modifiable.

 ## Manifest